 The minimum age is set with the intention of keeping young runners safe and healthy and provide them with a positive running experience.

-a) The 1.28km Kids Run is open to children between the ages of 6 and 12 years old on 12 October 2019
+b) The 1.28km Kids Run is open to children between the ages of 6 and 12 years old on 12 October 2019.

-b) The 1.28km Kids Run is non-competitive and not timed
+c) The 1.28KM Kids Run is non-competitive and not timed.

 4 REGISTRATION FEES